Leadwerks/Documentation/materialpainter.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/materialpaint3.jpg?raw=true)

 By default, displacement is disabled on edge vertices, to prevent cracks from forming.
-If needed you can adjust this behavior with the [Vertex Tool](vertextool.md).
+If needed you can adjust this behavior in the [Vertex Panel](vertexpanel.md).